 Yet another tasty tidbit to add to their girth!

-My quarter century of breeding has confronted me with many challenges, particularly concerning the health problems involved in keeping a very large number of cats.
+My over forty years of breeding has confronted me with many challenges, particularly concerning the health problems involved in keeping a very large number of cats.
 I have had excellent support from family, and my vet, Dr Karen Hedberg.
 Without Karen’s help and advice, and interest in the developing breed and genuine distress when very difficult decisions have had to be made, I doubt that I would have stayed the distance.
 I am really delighted to say that after a false start or two, I have discovered an equally committed cat vet in Dr Ros Fleay, here in Victoria - though the drive to her is even further than it used to be to Karen!
+Of late I have moved closer to home, to my local vet who is most satisfactory, and who well suits my stage in life!!

 Starting in 1976, it took 10 years to reach championship status, and another 10 years before I felt reasonably confident that the breed was here to stay.

 When we added a new pattern (marbled) to the Spotted Mist, as they were originally known, the change of name to Australian Mist was really the final seal of approval and stimulated a great surge of activity amongst pet kitten buyers, avid to have a wholly 'Australian Made' pet.
-The most recent confirmation that the breed is 'here to stay', is that the number of breeders is now sufficiently large to have spawned a breakaway organisation (Australian Mist Breeders and Fanciers Inc), in turn stimulating the original informal association to incorporate as the Australian Mist Cat Fanciers Association Inc. Recently the 25th Anniversary of the breed was celebrated, with guests including the initial importer into the UK, Mary Stuart.
+One confirmation that the breed was 'here to stay', is that the number of breeders is now sufficiently large to have spawned a breakaway organisation (Australian Mist Breeders and Fanciers Inc), in turn stimulating the original informal association to incorporate as the Australian Mist Cat Fanciers Association Inc. The 25th Anniversary of the breed was celebrated, with guests including the initial importer into the UK, ( The Late) Mary Stuart.
 A few pictures of this occasion may be seen in my Brag Book.

 Personal spinoffs from this long road have included long lasting friendships with other Aussie Mist breeders.
 A growing knowledge of the practicalities of cat rearing resulted in the production of a Breeders Manual .
 Another spinoff has been my involvement in the NSW Cat Fanciers Association, as firstly Journal Editor, later as part of the Management Committee.
 Invitations to become involved in developing Codes of Practice for the Welfare of Cats, and the development of Companion Animal Legislation at the state level have come my way.
 I was a founding member of the NSW Companion Animals Board, as the nominee of the NSW Cat Fanciers Association.
 Since moving to Victoria ,I became a Member of the FCCV Management Committee, and represented all three Cat Bodies in Victoria on the Domestic Animal Management Implementation Committee ( now disbanded).
 Through the contacts I have made in this role, I am hoping to further the interests of all breeders - and all cats.
-Recently I have joined Australian National Cats Inc where I now form part of their breeds sub committee.
+Recently I have joined Australian National Cats Inc where I now form part of their breeds sub committee and organise breeder education workshops particulalrly dealing with the most recent upgrades to State Regulations..

 Last but not least, I have known a great many cats as friends and dependents, some fabulous show cats, some top purrsonality cats, and some that just show they love you with every move they make.
 I can’t bear to even think of a life without cats, I can’t cope with neglect and unkindness towards them.
 Through creating a loving house pet, and through becoming involved with creating a framework for an improvement in the lot in life of all cats, I hope that I have repaid the pleasure that they have given me.
 If you have a cat as companion, or feed the cat that comes to your door, I wish you the equal of joy and pleasure.
 If you don’t have one, I urge you to think about acquiring one - perhaps it might be an Australian Mist.